jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 Error Messages
 --------------

-Although errors are typically located at a particualr point or range of the source code, DHParser treats them as global properties of the syntax tree (albeit with a location), rather than attaching them to particular nodes.
+Although errors are typically located at a particular point or range of the source code, DHParser treats them as global properties of the syntax tree (albeit with a location), rather than attaching them to particular nodes.
 This has two advantages:

-1. When restructuring the tree and removing or adding nodes during the abtract-syntax-tree-transformation and possibly further tree-transformation, error messages do not accidently get lost.
+1. When restructuring the tree and removing or adding nodes during the abstract-syntax-tree-transformation and possibly further tree-transformation, error messages do not accidentally get lost.

 2. It is not necessary to add another slot to the Node class for keeping an error list which most of the time would remain empty, anyway.